 Aeronet Aids Historic Space Flight

 The spacecraft, named Hope, took off on top of a Japanese H-IIA rocket from Japan’s Tanegashima Space Center.
-The probe’s mission was to spend the next seven months traveling through deep space, periodically correcting its course with a series of engine burns.
-In February 2021, the probe put itself into an elongated orbit around Mars, where it could analyze the atmosphere and climate throughout the course of each Martian day.
+The probe spent seven months traveling through deep space, periodically correcting its course with a series of engine burns.
+Finally, on February 9, 2021, Hope reached its destination and put itself into an elongated orbit around Mars.

-Aeronet Worldwide’s role in the project began in early 2018, as we were asked to consult with the University of Colorado regarding packing, documentation, hazardous materials transportation requirements, air and sea transportation of the spacecraft, and ground support equipment.
+Aeronet Denver‘s role in the project began in early 2018, as we were asked to consult with the University of Colorado regarding packing, documentation, hazardous materials requirements, air and sea transportation of the spacecraft, and ground support equipment.
 Hope was built at the university’s Boulder campus, and was shipped to Dubai by an Antonov 124 aircraft for further testing and photo opportunities.
-After spending two months in Dubai, the spacecraft was flown, on the same aircraft, to Nagoya, Japan, where it would then be sent, via ferry, to the launch site.
+After spending two months in Dubai, the probe was flown, on the same aircraft, to Nagoya, Japan, where it would then be sent to the launch site via ferry.

-One of the toughest challenges for Aeronet, was working with the Federal Aviation Administration (FAA) and U.S. Department of Transportation‘s Office of Hazardous Materials and Special Permits, in Washington, D.C., to obtain a special permit authorizing the purge of compressed air while in flight.
+One of the toughest challenges for Aeronet was working with the Federal Aviation Administration (FAA) and the U.S. Department of Transportation‘s Office of Hazardous Materials and Special Permits (in Washington, D.C.) to obtain a special permit authorizing the purge of compressed air while in flight.
 This was viewed as a major win for the program, as it took over one year to be awarded the special permit.

 Aeronet Worldwide is proud to have done its part in helping the United Arab Emirates with this historic mission.